"Wine is part of life, it reminds us of the past as we enjoy the present and think about the future."

 Established In 1998

-Closson Chase is a quality-driven winery that helped spearhead the birth of the Prince Edward County wine industry, using centuries-old European traditions & sustainable, innovative techniques to create world-class wines using only the finest Chardonnay, Pinot Noir & Pinot Gris grapes.
+Closson Chase is a quality-driven winery that helped spearhead the birth of the Prince Edward County wine industry.
+Winemaker Keith Tyers uses centuries-old techniques and sustainable practices to create world-class wines from the highest quality pinot noir, chardonnay, and pinot gris grapes.

-An early advocate for sustainable practices, Closson Chase crafts fine wines that reflect each individual vintage, capturing the distinct qualities imparted by the soil and climatic variations of the year.
+An early advocate for sustainability, Closson Chase crafts fine wines that reflect each individual vintage, capturing the distinct qualities imparted by the soil and climatic variations of the year.

-Deborah Paskus and partners decide to build a winery to craft world-class wines in a yet unproven area.
+A group of friends, including Niagara winemaker Deborah Paskus, decide to craft world-class wines in Prince Edward County, a yet unproven area.

 1999 - First Vines Planted